Transfers and Terminal Layout at Oslo Airport

 • international (Schengen) - gates D, E

-Passport control is only in the area between gates E and F. Once you have entered the F gate area, you cannot go back.
+Passport control is only in the area between gates E and F. Once you enter the F gate area, you cannot go back.

 Transfer between flights

-Oslo is a major transfer point and although Norway is in the Schengen area, transferring from international to domestic flights has different rules here.
+Oslo is a major transfer point and although Norway is in the Schengen area, there are different rules for transferring from international to domestic flights.

-Always make sure your luggage is checked through to your final destination before you fly, or you will need to collect and re-check it in Oslo.
+Always make sure your baggage is checked through to your final destination before you fly, or you will have to collect and re-check it in Oslo.
 Below we describe the general rules that apply in most cases.

 Do you have at least 7 hours to transfer?
 Then head into town.
 Get ready for your trip with our guide: